← back to Outreachy documentation

 Rarely, we find applicants are not eligible for Outreachy after they have been selected for as an intern.
 This typically happens because they excluded information like school terms from their initial application, or because they accepted a full-time job after they filled out their initial application.
 In this case, we will contact mentors privately to ask them to pick another intern.

 Eligibility Rules.
-These eligibility rules apply to the May 2024 to August 2024 Outreachy internships round.
+These eligibility rules apply to the December 2024 to March 2025 Outreachy internships round.
 Dates may change for future rounds.

 Outreachy is open to applicants around the world.
 You will need to meet the following requirements: